Credit Suisse Group Analysts Give International Consolidated Airlines Group (LON:IAG) a GBX 228 Price Target

-Credit Suisse Group set a GBX 228 ($2.98) price target on International Consolidated Airlines Group (LON:IAG) in a research note published on Tuesday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+International Consolidated Airlines Group (LON:IAG) has been assigned a GBX 228 ($2.98) target price by research analysts at Credit Suisse Group in a report issued on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+Credit Suisse Group’s target price would suggest a potential upside of 6.94% from the stock’s current price.

-IAG has been the subject of several other reports.
-Sanford C. Bernstein restated a buy rating and set a GBX 250 ($3.27) price target on shares of International Consolidated Airlines Group in a research report on Monday, March 22nd.
-The Goldman Sachs Group set a GBX 190 ($2.48) price target on International Consolidated Airlines Group and gave the stock a buy rating in a research report on Monday, March 1st.
-UBS Group restated a buy rating and set a GBX 285 ($3.72) price target on shares of International Consolidated Airlines Group in a research report on Thursday, March 18th.
-Bank of America increased their price objective on International Consolidated Airlines Group from GBX 230 ($3.00) to GBX 250 ($3.27) and gave the company a buy rating in a research note on Monday, March 1st.
-Finally, Berenberg Bank reiterated a buy rating and issued a GBX 230 ($3.00) price objective on shares of International Consolidated Airlines Group in a research note on Thursday, April 22nd.
-Seven analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-The company presently has an average rating of Buy and an average price target of GBX 221.53 ($2.89).
+IAG has been the topic of several other reports.
+Deutsche Bank Aktiengesellschaft lowered shares of International Consolidated Airlines Group to a “hold” rating and set a GBX 220 ($2.87) price objective on the stock. in a research report on Monday, March 22nd.
+UBS Group restated a “buy” rating and issued a GBX 285 ($3.72) price target on shares of International Consolidated Airlines Group in a research note on Thursday, March 18th.
+Sanford C. Bernstein restated a “buy” rating and issued a GBX 250 ($3.27) price target on shares of International Consolidated Airlines Group in a research note on Monday, March 22nd.
+Barclays restated a “buy” rating and issued a GBX 230 ($3.00) price target on shares of International Consolidated Airlines Group in a research note on Wednesday, April 21st.
+Finally, Berenberg Bank restated a “buy” rating and issued a GBX 230 ($3.00) price target on shares of International Consolidated Airlines Group in a research note on Thursday, April 22nd.
+Seven research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The company has an average rating of “Buy” and an average target price of GBX 221.53 ($2.89).

 International Consolidated Airlines Group, SA, together with its subsidiaries, engages in the provision of passenger and cargo transportation services in the United Kingdom, Spain, Ireland, the United States, and rest of the world.
 The company operates under the British Airways, Iberia, Vueling, Aer Lingus, and LEVEL brands.